ClickCease

 When you are in a car accident, your insurance policy probably requires that you immediately report the accident to them.
 You should definitely follow those instructions and report the incident to your insurance.
 If someone else is at fault for the car accident, you should think about filing a claim with the other driver’s insurance company.
 However, if you talk with an insurance adjuster and make statements that are recorded or written out and signed, you may jeopardize your case.

 Many personal injury attorneys offer an initial consultation about accident injuries for no charge, so there really is no reason to proceed with a claim, give any statement, or sign anything without first talking to an experienced lawyer.
 See our article about our firm’s initial consultation here.
 Also, some personal injury lawyers will handle your property damage claim and help you recover for damage to your vehicle for free, if they represent you for an injury claim.
-Read more about property damage recovery here
+Read more about property damage recovery here.

 Don’t Talk to an Adjuster or Give a Statement